oogooro/monke-encryption/README.md

+# Monke encryption v1 🌴

-## Uga Buga cave man idea data """encryption""" 🐵
+### Uga Buga cave man idea data """encryption""" 🐵

 ### how to use??? 🦧